Scope of the whistleblowing system

 - Anti-competitive practices;

-If you wish to raise an Alert, you are required to fill in the Alert declaration form, available in English and French versions, and to send this form to the following email address: email@example.com
+If you wish to raise an Alert, you may either fill in the Alert declaration form available here and to send it to the email address: email@example.com, or send a free email to the same address.

 Will my Alert remain confidential?